actions/setup-ruby/adrs/0049-prebuilt-rubies-at-runtime.md

 - Offer as many versions as possible by platforms
 - Offer popular Ruby variants like JRuby
 - Consistent with other setup-xxx actions patterns and Actions workflows.
-- Ideally works across all supported scenarios including self-hosted runners.
+- Ideally works across all supported scenarios including self-hosted runners (currently not supported).
-- Ideally works on all the supported runner platforms (windows, mac-os, all linux variants)
+- Ideally works on all the supported runner platforms (windows, mac-os, all linux variants, ARM, etc)
 - Ideally works with actions container scenarios

+Note, this is initially scoped to Ruby.
+After solving the initial problem, we can potentially consider other Ruby variants.

 ## Options